FalixNodes-Software/KB-articles/README.md

 <br>

-Make sure the frontmatter is setup properly; this is usually at the top of every article.
+The frontmatter is the block at the top of every article surrounded by a pair of triple dashes `---`.
+As the frontmatter is based on YAML, ensure that the correct syntax is followed:

 ### Default Options